 XI.
 Justice

 Justice can be a weighty concept, and its card deals with themes of fairness and accountability.
-Whether we seek justice or have it handed down to us, this card invites us to remember that no choice is made in a vacuum: We are each ultimately responsible for our lives.
+Whether we seek justice or have it handed down to us, this card invites us to remember that no choice is made in a vacuum: We are each ultimately responsible for our decisions and their ramifications.

 XII.
 The Hanged Man / The Tethered One